Ultimate Slow Cooker Pulled Pork

 - To Finish

 Rub the pork with salt and pepper, and then set aside while you prepare the remaining ingredients.
+(See notes below if you plan to sear the pork first).

 Turn off the slow cooker and transfer the pork to a cutting board.
 If the pork has a bone in it, remove and discard it.
 Use two forks to shred the meat, discarding any connective tissue, and large clumps of fat.